MOUNT PLEASANT — The game plan was simple for Tony Romo on Sunday in the final round of the Racine Tri-Course Amateur Championship.

 THOMAS EARNS SENIOR TITLE: Jeff Thomas, who lives in California and comes back for the Tri-Course every year as a former champion, took home a little extra this year with a Senior Division trophy.

-Thomas, 59, who won the tournament in 1979, has come back to play almost every year since 2006, when former champions were eligible to play, totaled 229 on rounds of 79, 75 and 75.
+Thomas, 59, who won the tournament in 1979, has come back to play almost every year since 2006, when former champions became eligible to play.
+He totaled 229 on rounds of 79, 75 and 75.
 Paul Zarek was second at 235.

 With the change in the rotation of the courses this year, Thomas was happy he got to play at Racine Country Club first.